slipperydream/MeteorHammer/README.md

  - possibly add drones that fly around the player that do damage:
     - firing modes: spread, tail, front, ring, rolling (always forward firing, but rotate around player)

+Make a stage struct that defines the number, name, and other things